 The resurrection had been predicted for millennia in the Old Testament Scriptures.

 Pray – not pay

 Nor do you need to pay anything, nor to do anything other than to pray to God and ask Him to reveal His Son Jesus Christ to you.
 There are many ways He can and will answer this prayer, but the important point is to begin.
 This is described in the Bible as “returning to the Lord” in response to Jesus’ invitation “Come unto Me” Mat 11:28 and “whoever comes to Me I will certainly not reject” Jn 6:37.

 For those of my readers who are more scientifically inclined, you might consider Paul Dirac’s opinion that the existence of God could only be justified if an improbable event were to have taken place in the past.
+The resurrection of Christ is certainly an improbable event.
 For my less scientifically inclined readers, Paul Dirac is regarded as one of the most significant physicists of the 20th century, whom Einstein said he could not understand.

 Dirac applied this test to the origin of life.
 It passed this test because the probability of the origin of life arising from chance is so infinitessimally small that it is “improbable”, to use Dirac’s word.
 However, not everyone understands such probabilities so God has given us an easier improbability to consider – the resurrection of Jesus Christ from the dead.
 People do not usually rise from the dead, so the evidence for the resurrection of Jesus Christ from the dead should make all thinking people pause to reflect upon its meaning.